Equipment Equipment — How Pool Skimmers Work: Complete Guide to Pool Circulation

 Water Flow and Suction Creation

 Your skimmer connects directly to your pool pump through underground plumbing lines.
-When the pump turns on, it creates negative pressure (suction) that draws water from multiple sources - typically 80% from your skimmers and 20% from your main drain.
+When the pump turns on, it creates negative pressure (suction) that draws water from multiple sources - commonly biased toward the skimmer — often somewhere between 70/30 and 90/10 skimmer/main drain.
 This suction pulls water into the skimmer throat, creating a gentle current across the pool surface.

 The skimmer opening sits at the perfect water level to capture the top inch of water where most contaminants float.
 Leaves, insects, sunscreen, body oils, and other debris get swept into the skimmer before they can sink or spread throughout your pool.